Adrenaline Rush 2007

-Adrenaline Rush 2007 is the sixth studio album by rapper Twista.
+Adrenaline Rush 2007 is the sixth studio album by Chicago rapper Twista.
 It was released on September 18, 2007.
 The "2007" in the title references the ten years passed since his third studio album Adrenaline Rush.
 The first official single from the album was "Give It Up", featuring Pharrell and "Creep Fast (Feat.
 T-Pain)" was the second single.
 The professional review from XXL states that the content of commercial and raw talent is a good mix.
 The album has received generally favorable reviews.

-The album debuted at #10 on the U.S. Billboard 200 music chart, selling over 41,000 copies in its 1st week; this was markedly poorer than the first week performance of The Day After, which debuted #2 with about 130,000 copies sold.
+The album debuted at #10 on the U.S. Billboard 200 music chart, selling over 41,000 copies in its 1st week; this was marketed poorer than the first week performance of The Day After, which debuted #2 with about 130,000 copies sold.
 The album also dropped off the charts quickly, falling to #48 in its second week with over 20,000 copies sold, then falling off the Top 100.

 As of June 2008, the album had sold well over 365,000 copies.